 ⚠️ BUT — you WILL need a pass if:

-• You park in public areas like restrooms, check-in stations, or overflow lots for more than 15 minutes
+- You park in public areas (restrooms, check-in stations, overflow lots) for more than 15 minutes

-• You’re parked anywhere else in the park outside your assigned campsite for more than 15 minutes
+- You park anywhere else in the park outside your campsite for more than 15 minutes

-• You’re backcountry camping and leaving your vehicle at a trailhead or parking lot for the entire time your car is parked
+- You’re backcountry camping and leaving your vehicle at a trailhead

 Why Your Parking Pass Matters